Last Updated on December 18, 2024 by Susan von Frank

 Modern genetic analyses have revealed that European domestic geese are descended from wild Greylag geese (Anser anser).
 However, Chinese domestic geese have two branches: most originated from swan geese (Anser cygnoides), whereas the more uncommon Yili goose originated from greylag geese.

 Differences?
 Chinese domestic geese have a knob on their beak, and are smaller and lighter than their European counterparts.
-European domestic geese are larger and heavier, and produce less eggs than Chinese geese.
+European domestic geese are larger and heavier, and produce fewer eggs than Chinese geese.

 For reference, there are 20 species of wild geese in the world.
 After thousands of years of breeding, there are 135 distinct breeds of domestic geese, which are all descended from two goose species (and crosses between those two species).